Radhika-Envision/Upmark/README.md

     1. AUTO SCALING > Launch Configurations > Create launch configuration
         1. Choose the AMI you created in the previous step.
-        1. Under *Configuration Details*, give this new configuration a similar name to the AMI.
+        1. Under *Configure Details*, give this new configuration a similar name to the AMI.
             1. No IAM role is required because the AWS API key is set in the AMI.
             1. Under *Advanced Details > IP Address Type*, select *Do not assign a public IP address to any instances.*
         1. Under *Add Storage*, change the hard drive type to *Magnetic*.
-The default size of 8GB should be fine.
+The default size of 20GB should be fine.
         1. Under *Configure Security Group*, choose a group that allows web and SSH traffic (ports 80 and 22).
 HTTPS is not required because that is handled by the load balancer.

     1. AUTO SCALING > Launch Configurations > Create Auto Scaling Group
         1. Configure Auto Scaling group details
-            1. Put in how many instance you need to prepare for scaling, Select a subnet that is not visible from the outside world, but which can be accessed from the load balancer.
+            1. Put in how many instances you need to prepare for scaling, Select a subnet that is not visible from the outside world, but which can be accessed from the load balancer.
             1. On advanced tab - check `Receive traffic from Elastic Load